 According to the New South Wales Centre for Road Safety, so far this year, a shocking 36 lives have been lost in fatal accidents on New South Wales roads.
 Motor vehicle crashes, though usually not fatal, still happening with an alarming regularity especially in recent years as more and more people are on the roadways.
 If you or a loved one are faced with the unhappy circumstance of dealing with a motor vehicle accident, we hope that these steps can get you on the right track and give you a little bit of guidance during a tumultuous time.

 Being in a vehicle accident at some point in this day and age is not only common, but is even rather likely.
-If this is the situation you are now facing, contact a lawyer today so that they can help you get started on your claim right away!
+If this is the situation you are now facing, contact our Parramatta Personal Injury Lawyers today so that they can help you get started on your claim right away!